1958 – The Association Idea Takes Form

-Drafted and shared with Amway executives a document explaining election procedure and protocol for Board Members, the IBOAI Mission Statement, the succession plan for IBOAI leadership.
+Drafted and shared with Amway executives a document explaining election procedure and protocol for Board Members, the IBOAI Mission Statement, and the succession plan for IBOAI leadership.

 Executive Committee approved the position of Chairman Emeritus as well as Mentoring Chairman Emeritus.
-Bob Andrews was unanimously elected as the first Chairman Emeritus.
+Bob Andrews unanimously elected as the first Chairman Emeritus.